mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     "After you."

-    With their hands against the wall, they made their way into the tunnel with only the blue light on Kip's chest to light the way.
+    With their hands against the wall, they made their way into the tunnel with only the blue light on Kipnu's chest to light the way.
 After only a few steps, Ginnu suddenly and silently vanished, followed by a loud thump that reverberated in a space bigger than he could imagine.

     "Ginnu?!" he yelled out to hae, but there was no answer.